 This is an estimation of the number of people who died early because of the use of illicit drugs during their life.
 This is different from the estimates below which focus on the number of deaths directly caused by illicit drug use.

 The premature deaths from illicit drug use as a risk factor encompass a wide range of causes of death for which the use of illicit drugs is a risk factor.
 These deaths are those premature deaths that occur because the use of illicit drugs increased the risk of diseases and injury, including suicide, liver disease, hepatitis, cancer and HIV.7

 It is broken down by age – this is most clearly visible in the relative view.
 In 2017 42% of all who died were younger than 50 years.

 This chart shows the number of direct deaths – those from drug use disorders – by age.

 Overdoses of illicit drugs caused an estimated 128,000 deaths in 2019; 69% were younger than 50 years old.

 The visualization shows the number of deaths from overdoses by specific drugs.

-Here we see that opioids were responsible for the largest number of overdoses – 110,000 in 2017.
-The number of opioid deaths has been rising steeply over the past few years.
+Here we see that opioids were responsible for the largest number of overdoses and that the number of opioid deaths has been rising steeply over the past decade.